kassandraoftroy/wallet-privacy-roadmap/README.md

 # wallet-privacy-roadmap

-Info on roadmap to add privacy features to new SDK for contemporary ethereum wallets
+Wallet Privacy features roadmap booklet (intended for the creators of a new SDK for more contemporary ethereum wallets)

-Inspired by the Rust Book.

 ## Setup